Meet us at ShopTalk Europe, Booth L46

 SEO has gone through big changes in the past few years, and the pace isn’t slowing down.
 At our agency, here are a few direction-of-travel signals we’ve noticed:

-- Zero-click searches only increase.
-A study from SparkToro shows that roughly 58–60% of Google searches end without a click.
-That tells you why citations, snippets, and mentions matter more than they did two years ago.
+• Zero-click searches only increase.
+Roughly 27.2% of Google searches in the U.S. end without a click.
+That tells you why citations, snippets, and ranking in Google AI Overviews matter more than they did two years ago.

-- AI visitors can be high-intent.
-Semrush’s 2025 analysis found visitors arriving from AI sources convert about 4.4× better than traditional organic on average.
+• AI visitors can be high-intent.
+Visitors arriving from AI sources convert about 4.4x better than traditional organic on average.

 So what does that mean for your answer engine optimization?